BrunoBrasolin/brunobrasolin.github.io/README.md

 # Welcome to my GitHub page

-## Here are some of my projects, hope you enjoy :smile:
+## Here are some of my projects, hope you enjoy

 ---